lwchen6309/successive-nonnegative-projection-algorithm/README.md

-# Near-separable-NMF-on-time-resolved-spectra by Successive Nonnegative Projection Algorithm
+# Near separable NMF on time resolved spectra by Successive Nonnegative Projection Algorithm

 An python implementaion of